Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Conclusion

+Our second contribution applies these insights to the implementation of the quantum-inspired homogenization algorithm under realistic high-memory conditions.
+Running a fully rank-adaptive algorithm in JAX required several modifications, including a coarse-graining strategy to mitigate the substantial warm-up costs associated with JIT compilation.
+Even under these constraints, GPUs achieve substantial and, in practical regimes, exponentially increasing speed-ups over the cuFFT-based reference implementation.
+The TPU implementation shows a similar performance to the JAX-based CPU implementation, which can mainly be attributed to the need for a more stable but slower polar-based compression algorithm instead of the favorable SVD-based approach.
 A remaining practical limitation is the JAX warm-up time: each admissible coarse-grained rank triggers additional compilations during the early stages of the algorithm.
 However, upcoming JAX features enabling persistent caching of compiled functions, together with the possibility of treating JIT compilation as a preprocessing step, are expected to substantially reduce this overhead.
-At the time of writing, these features remain \emph{experimental}.
-Further speed-ups are anticipated once the SVD-based routines, particularly those required in high-memory settings, become numerically robust on TPUs.
-This enables not only SVD-based compression but also the integration of optimization-based TT algorithms.
+At the time of writing, these features remain experimental.
+Further speed-ups are anticipated once the SVD-based routines in high-discretization settings, become numerically robust on TPUs.

-Overall, our findings establish a foundation for large-scale, high-performance homogenization on modern accelerators.
-They highlight the complementary strengths of GPUs and TPUs for different TT workloads and point toward a pathway for industrial-scale deployment of low-rank Tensor-Network techniques in computational materials science, bridging the gap between high-resolution experimental data and feasible computation.
+Although this work does not yet constitute fully industrial-scale homogenization for arbitrary microstructures, the results indicate a viable pathway toward such applications for classes of approximately low-rank geometries.
+In particular, pixelized microstructures arising from layered composites, additive manufacturing toolpaths, lattice materials, or topology-optimized structures often exhibit significant spatial correlations that are compatible with the TT format.